PlasmaLaboratories/plasma-btc-bridge/microsite/docs/architectural-views/successfulPegin.md

 2. User sends Bitcoin to the provided escrow address (multisig protected)
 - This locks the funds in preparation for the cross-chain transfer

+3. The minted tokens are sent to the user's plasma redeem address
+- user redeems funds

 3. Bridges collectively claim funds from the escrow address to a claim address
 - This step ensures secure locking of the Bitcoin on the Bitcoin network

 4. Bridges mint equivalent Plasma BTC on the Plasma side
-- The minted tokens are sent to the user's plasma address
-- User now has access to their funds in the Plasma ecosystem

 ## Successful Pegin (from Integration tests)
 ### Requirements